Who We Are

 We help make sick people well and keep vigorous people healthy

-- Our new Pediatric Mobile Clinic delivers much-needed care to children in underserved Fort Worth neighborhoods.
+- Our Pediatric Mobile Clinic delivers much-needed care to children in underserved Fort Worth neighborhoods.

 - We create innovative programs for disease prevention and health promotion that deliver care services efficiently, effectively and equitably while minimizing health disparities among populations.